JuliaCon/www.juliacon.org/2026/minisymposia.md

 ### Julia for Biology and Biology for Julia

 Computing has a rich history in biological discovery, and the needs of biologists are continuing to drive algorithm development in multiple domains.
-Close alignment between developers and deep biolocial domain expertise is crucial in this field and a programming langauge such as Julia provides an ideal plattform for such tight collaborations that require a range of access points to the software.
+Close alignment between developers and deep biological domain expertise is crucial in this field and a programming language such as Julia provides an ideal platform for such tight collaborations that require a range of access points to the software.
 Julia provides interactive and notebook-based interfaces commonly used by experimentalists whilst also giving algorithm developers the opportunity create more complex workflows and structures, and optimize performance as needed.

 In this minisymposium, we aim to highlight ways in which computational biologists* are using Julia to advance our understanding of living systems, in academia and industry, while also contributing to the package ecosystem and core language on multiple fronts.

-* "Computational biology" is a broad tent.
-Topics presented include algorithms for text matching and search (bioinformatics), modeling and machine learning (systems biology and quantiative pharmacology), statistics and data science (experimental analysis, epidemiology), and imaging and geospatial statistics (microscopy), among others.
+\* "Computational biology" is a broad tent.
+Topics presented include algorithms for text matching and search (bioinformatics), modeling and machine learning (systems biology and quantiative pharmacology),statistics and data science (experimental analysis, epidemiology), and imaging and geospatial statistics (microscopy), among others.

 ### Julia for HPC Minisymposium